-➤ Investigate the possibility of instituting additional secondary career-technical programs.
+- ➤ Investigate the possibility of instituting additional secondary career-technical programs.
 The changes in prison populations in several facilities have resulted in the need to change or discontinue some programs.
-In addition, it is recommended (and is already being considered) that teacher vacancies caused by retirements or resignations be filled as soon as practical.
+Several vacancies in career-technical programs have been filled in FY2013. - ➤ Continue the current program advisory committee process, whereby all institutional program committees meet concurrently.
+This process provides each committee member the opportunity to observe and advise every program.

-- ➤ Continue the current program advisory committee process, whereby all institutional program committees meet concurrently.
-This process provides each committee member the opportunity to observe and advise every program. - ➤ Continue the practice of having individual program advisory committee meetings on the same day as the joint meetings (as most institutions already do.)
-Maintain separate agendas, minutes and attendance records for the joint and individual meetings. - ➤ Review the FY2011 program performance levels and Opportunities for Improvement at each applicable program advisory committee meeting to solicit improvement suggestions from membership.
-This practice is highly recommended, and should be monitored by school administrators and principals. - ➤ Continue to increase the percentage of program advisory committee members from business and industry (non-institutional members) in order to gain the most appropriate and current insight to program improvement. - ➤ Continue the practice of including an experienced student/graduate in each program's advisory committee membership to provide customer input and leadership roles for deserving students.
-It is important to keep the list of committee members current in light of possible inmate releases or institutional transfers. - Continue to encourage program advisory committee members to give mock interviews and to serve as guest speakers to enhance the delivery of curriculum. - ➤ Continue to perform a unit-by-unit review of each program's course of study at each program advisory committee meeting to reinforce currency and validity compared to industry standards and practices.
+- ➤ Continue the practice of having individual program advisory committee meetings on the same day as the joint meetings (as most institutions already do.)
+Maintain separate agendas, minutes and attendance records for the joint and individual meetings. - ➤ Review the FY2013 program performance levels and Opportunities for Improvement at each applicable program advisory committee meeting to solicit improvement suggestions from membership.
+This practice is highly recommended, and should be monitored by principals or assistant principals. - ➤ Continue to increase the percentage of program advisory committee members from business and industry (non-institutional members) in order to gain the most appropriate and current insight to program improvement. - ➤ Continue the practice of including an experienced student/graduate in each program's advisory committee membership to provide customer input and leadership roles for deserving students.
+It is important to keep the list of committee members current in light of possible inmate releases or institutional transfers. - ➤ Continue to encourage program advisory committee members to give mock interviews and to serve as guest speakers to enhance the delivery of curriculum. - ➤ Continue to perform a unit-by-unit review of each program's course of study at each program advisory committee meeting to reinforce currency and validity compared to industry standards and practices.
 This practice should be documented in minutes of each meeting. - ➤ Continue to provide a systematic computerized evaluation, such as CareerScope, of aptitudes, career interests and academic achievement as part of the intake process of all students.
 Use the results to assist students in program selection and for transition planning.
+This is especially important in planning for the education of Students With Disabilities (SWD). - ➤ Continue to implement the National Center for Construction Education and Research (NCCER) curriculum in all eligible programs.
+Increase the number of students who earn industry-based credentials through the NCCER

-- ➤ Continue to implement the National Center for Construction Education and Research (NCCER) curriculum in all eligible programs.
-Increase the number of students who earn industry-based credentials through the NCCER testing/database.
-Ensure that veteran teachers' NCCER certifications are kept current and that new teachers receive certification. - Continue the teaching of Occupational Safety and Health Administration (OSHA) and issuing of OSHA credentials in all eligible programs. - ➤ Continue to survey student (customer) satisfaction of program completers.
-Use the results to identify opportunities for program improvement at the institutional and district levels. - ➤ Increase the regular, scheduled use of the Computer Assisted Instructional Laboratories (CAIL) (or within the career-technical classroom areas, when identical software has been installed on student computers) by career-technical students to reinforce related academic and employability skills instruction.
+- testing/database.
+Ensure that veteran teachers' NCCER certifications are kept current and that new teachers receive certification. - Continue the teaching of Occupational Safety and Health Administration (OSHA) and issuing of OSHA credentials in appropriate programs. - ➤ Continue to survey student (customer) satisfaction of program completers.
+Use the results to identify opportunities for program improvement at the institutional and district levels.